The God Makers: Controversy

-The film created considerable controversy in some of the communities in which it has been shown, and was described by Truman G. Madsen, LDS professor of religion and philosophy, as "religious pornography".
+The film created considerable controversy in some of the communities in which it has been shown, even leading to threats and violence, and was described by Truman G. Madsen, LDS professor of religion and philosophy, as "religious pornography".
 The negative reaction came from both Mormons and non-Mormons.

 The Anti-Defamation League of the B'nai B'rith publicly presented their concerns of the film which they described as "Mormon bashing" and "invidious and defamatory".
 Rhonda M. Abrams, Regional Director stated the following:

 I sincerely hope that people of all faiths will similarly repudiate The God Makers as defamatory and untrue, and recognize it for what it truly represents — a challenge to the religious liberty of all.

 It was noted by LDS scholars that the film portrays Mormonism as a cult far removed from mainstream Christianity, and that many statements that are represented as Mormon doctrine are not actual doctrine, with a particular emphasis on "those ideas which would seem most anomalous to Christians".
 In particular, the repeated references to endless celestial sex are viewed as absurd and profane.

 LDS respondents claim that the film portrays all Mormons as either part of a conspiracy to cover up information or as being deluded by their leaders.